-Steel detailers may be employed by steel fabrication, engineering or drafting companies, or they may be self-employed.
+Steel detailers may be employed by steel fabrication, engineering or drafting companies.

 Experienced steel detailers can move into estimating, quality control or management positions.
-Or, they may operate their own steel detail drafting and design business.
-Certified Alberta detailers who have the supervisory or management skills required by industry may apply for an Achievement in Business Competencies Blue Seal by contacting Alberta Apprenticeship and Industry Training.
+Or, they may be self-employed and operate their own steel detail drafting and design business.

 Steel detailers are part of the larger 2011 National Occupational Classification 2253: Drafting technologists and technicians.
 In Alberta, 78% of people employed in this classification work in the following industries:

 The employment outlook [pdf] in this occupation is influenced by a wide variety of factors including:

 - Trends and events affecting overall employment, especially in the industries listed above

 - Employment turnover (when people leave existing positions)